-Today, OpenPGP is a standard of PGP that is open-source for public use, and the term can be used to describe any program that supports the OpenPGP system.
+Open PGP is a standard of PGP encryption that is open-source for public use.
+The term "Open PGP" can be used to describe any program that supports the Open PGP system.

-A variety of popular solutions have developed their PGP encryption products following the OpenPGP standards.
-Some of these products include GoAnywhere OpenPGP Studio and GoAnywhere Managed File Transfer.
+A variety of popular solutions have developed their PGP encryption products following the Open PGP standards.
+Some of these products include GoAnywhere Open PGP Studio and GoAnywhere Managed File Transfer.

 As the need to encrypt and protect data becomes ever more critical, organizations will continue to develop software based on these three systems.